EPFL-LCN/pub-illing2021-neurips/README.md

 * vision
 * video
 * audio

-Our implementation requires the following general dependenices:

-* python 3
-* conda

 Each section comes with its own dependencies handled by conda environments, as explained in the respective sections below.